Cody Gakpo: Liverpool

 On 28 December 2022, Gakpo agreed to sign for Premier League club Liverpool once the transfer window opened on 1 January 2023.
 He was reported by BBC Sport to have agreed a five-and-a-half-year contract, for a transfer fee of between £35.4 and £44.3 million (€40 to €50 million), which would be a record fee received by PSV.
 He made his debut on 7 January as a starter in a 2–2 home draw with Wolverhampton Wanderers in the FA Cup third round.
 Gakpo scored his first goal for Liverpool in a 2–0 Merseyside derby league victory over Everton on 13 February 2023.

 Gakpo won his first trophy with Liverpool in the 2023–24 season, where he was credited with key goals to take the club to its 10th EFL Cup victory as the competition's second-highest goalscorer.

 Gakpo scored the equaliser in Liverpool's 2–2 draw with Manchester United on 5 January 2025.
 During the 2024–25 season, Gakpo played a crucial role in their Premier League title winning season.
 He scored Liverpool's third in an 5–1 win against Tottenham Hotspur, after which the league title was secured in his first season under new manager and fellow countryman Arne Slot.

 On 30 August 2025, Gakpo signed a new long-term contract with Liverpool.
+A year later, on 31 August, Liverpool rejected an £80 million bid from Manchester City for Gakpo, as they were unable to find a replacement before the end of the transfer window.